 I have explained in my blog post regarding my limitations and struggles.
 If that person’s doctor doesn’t think the person needs benefits, he/she would not side with it.
 Don’t just listen to this phrase.
 Some doctors are arrogant hence the one I got after my old therapist left.

 It’s like that judgemental girl back in 2016 all over again.
 I told her I couldn’t work and she judged and shammed me like she’s all that and like she knows everything and like she’s better than everyone.

-The reason say this is because who are you to judge someone you do not know personally?
+The reason I say this is because who are you to judge someone you do not know personally?
 Sometimes there is more to the story.
-I could have been paralized for all she know and she thinks I can find steady work in a wheelchair.
+I could have been paralized for all she knows and she thinks I can find steady work in a wheelchair.
 Employers do not like hiring disabled people.

 Employers don’t outright admit it but pay attention.
 If a disabled person has fewer hours than an able-body person that will tell you right there.

 She compared me to her friends with disabilites.
 And assumed my skills are poor.
 Plenty of disabled people have skills out of this world but remember, employers do not like hiring disabled people.
-Therefore they can’t prove them selves.
+Therefore they can’t prove themselves.